-All new development exceeding 100 residential units will be required to provide subject to viability considerations, a new public space, appropriate to the size of the development, which is designed to encourage community interaction.
-New residential development and associated commercial/retail uses should provide this space by way of attractive forecourt spaces.
+All new development exceeding 100 residential units will be required to provide a new public space, appropriate to the size of the development, which is designed to encourage community interaction.
+New residential development should be required to provide this space by way of attractive forecourt spaces and semi-public landscape to be maintained by the developer in perpetuity or via a commuted sum covering its long-term maintenance.
 This space should be multifunctional and constructed of robust materials.
-Arrangements for the long-term maintenance of the spaces shall be secured by agreement or obligation.

 The space may include hard and soft space, water and children's play; but these uses should not be provided in lieu of any other open space requirement.
 Support will be given to spaces that encourage pop-up uses or are suitable for incidental markets or festivals in addition to cafes and other places for residents to meet within new and existing parks and recreation areas.
-All spaces should include appropriate seating and lighting and be designed as an integral part of the public realm.
+All spaces should include appropriate seating and lighting and be designed as an integral part of the public realm strategy as required by policy TA1.

-- 5.16.
+- 6.16.
 Policies TA1 and TA2 have expressed the importance of open space for community use.
 These policies specifically seek to create new multi-functional spaces to encourage community interaction.
 Unlike many small villages or larger towns, Outwoods Parish does not have a market square or village square which can be used as a positive outdoor space for community activities, congregation and other public uses.
-Community growing spaces such as orchards and allotments are encouraged as part of any new development, to be passed into the ownership of the community upon completion. - 5.17.
-In order to encourage the creation of these spaces, and spaces around retail and commercial developments, this policy seeks new, appropriately sized spaces from all developments over 100 dwellings and other commercial / retail uses.
+Community growing spaces such as orchards and allotments are encouraged as part of any new development, to be passed into the ownership of the community upon completion. - 6.17.
+In order to encourage the creation of these spaces, and spaces around retail and commercial developments, this policy seeks new, appropriately sized spaces from all developments over 50 dwellings and other commercial / retail uses.
 These spaces do not need to be large, but must be of high quality, consider a range of different uses within them and include hard and soft space.
-In commercial or retail areas this may be little more than a forecourt or attractive gateway to an office or shop. - 5.18.
+In commercial or retail areas this may be little more than a forecourt or attractive gateway to an office or shop. - 6.18.
 These should be designed as an integral part of the Public Realm Strategy required by policy TA1 and may include an area of share surface road around some shops or a park.
 Whilst these spaces are desired, the community wish to ensure that these spaces are used as intended, and therefore the detailed design of these spaces will be paramount to make sure that the have a strong interface with the surrounding new and existing townscape / landscape limiting the possibility of them becoming a focus for anti-social behaviour.
 The design should limit opportunities for unwanted occupation, fly tipping and anti-social behaviour though careful placing of street furniture, public art and planting.

-5.19.
+6.19.
 The creation of these spaces should not replace or contribute towards any need to provide children's play, playing pitches or other open space requirement as set out by polices within the ONDP or the emerging Local Plan.

-6.0.
+7.0.
 Residential Development Policies